Tite (football manager): Brazil national team

 In June 2016, Tite was announced as the new coach for the Brazil national team to replace Dunga, who was fired following Brazil's poor performance at Copa América Centenario.
 In Tite's first match in charge of Brazil, a 2018 World Cup qualifying match against Ecuador on 1 September 2016, Brazil prevailed 3–0, with goals from Neymar and Gabriel Jesus.
 He would then lead his team to seven consecutive victories in qualifying matches, eventually securing a spot at the World Cup in Russia, making them the first team to qualify for the tournament, apart from the hosts.
 On 14 May 2018, Tite announced the 23-men Brazil squad for the 2018 FIFA World Cup.
 He would lead the squad to a quarterfinal exit.

 Tite is noted for not having a preferred captain - as of May 2018, he had named 15 different captains in 19 matches.
 As of May 2019, he had used a total of 16 in 21 matches, with Neymar being the most common one with a total of seven matches.
 In August 2018, Tite decided to have Neymar as the fixed captain as an opportunity for him to demonstrate maturity following his behavior at the 2018 FIFA World Cup.
 In May 2019, however, he handed the armband to Dani Alves following Neymar's incident with a spectator at the 2019 Coup de France final.

 On 25 July 2018, Brazil manager Tite signed a new contract which keeps him with the five-time world champions until the end of the 2022 World Cup.

 In 2019, Tite led the Brazil national team to win the 2019 Copa América on home soil; this was Brazil's 9th Copa America title, their first Copa America in 12 years, and their first trophy in 6 years.

 In February 2022, Tite revealed that he intended to step down as manager of Brazil after the 2022 FIFA World Cup.
 On 9 December 2022, Tite confirmed that he would leave Brazil, following their elimination from the quarter-finals of the World Cup against Croatia on penalties.

+Flamengo

+On 9 October 2023, Tite was announced as new head coach of Flamengo, signing a contract until December 2024.
+He was dismissed from the club on 30 September 2024, after being knocked out of the 2024 Copa Libertadores by Peñarol.